Relocation Guide · Last updated 3 June 2026

 Gather your documents

-You will need: a valid British passport, proof of your Gibraltar address (a tenancy agreement or utility bill), and depending on your category, evidence of employment, income, or net worth.
-Having certified copies of key documents ready will speed things up.
+You will need a valid British passport, proof of your Gibraltar address (a tenancy agreement or utility bill), and depending on your category, evidence of employment, income, or financial standing.
+Having certified copies of key documents ready before you go will speed things up considerably.

 Register at the Civil Status and Registration Office

-The Civil Status and Registration Office (CSRO) in Gibraltar handles resident registration.
+The Civil Status and Registration Office (CSRO), located at Joshua Hassan House, 2-8 Secretary's Lane, handles resident registration.
 You attend in person, submit your application with supporting documents, and will be issued a Resident Identity Card once approved.
 The card is your primary form of ID in Gibraltar for most purposes.

 Register with the Gibraltar Tax Office